aischlena/mlinvitrotox-tutorial/README.md

 A renku session allows you to test and work with MLinvitroTox without having to install Python, mamba and git.

-To start a session, go to the [repository page](https://renkulab.io/p/lena.aisch/mlinvitrotox-tutorial) and press the green Start button on the top right.
+To start a session, go to the [repository page](https://renkulab.io/p/lena.aisch/mlinvitrotox-tutorial) and press the green Launch button on the top right.
 Starting the session might take a minute.

 It will open a JupyterLab session in your browser.
 There, you click on the `terminal` button to open a terminal.